ai-sage-software/automotive/domain/core/api/lifecycle_event/README.md

-## 🚗 STAR Domain API Specification (Automotive Retail Ontology.)
+## 🚗 STAR Automotive Retail Systems API (This API provides a standardized interface for Automotive Retail operations, built upon a formal Retail Ontology.
+It enables seamless integration between Master Catalog systems, Inventory Management, and Financial Invoicing workflows.

+**Key Capabilities:**
+* **Catalog Management:** Unified definitions for parts, assemblies, and BOMs.
+* **Inventory Orchestration:** Real-time visibility into warehouse and dealership stock.
+* **Financial Workflows:** Automated invoicing and batch processing for high-volume retail transactions.

+Designed for high-reliability CI/CD environments and asynchronous batch processing.)

-This contains the OpenAPI specification for the **Domain API Specification**, which provides an interface for managing automotive retail entities such as **LifecycleEvent**.
+This contains the OpenAPI specification for the **Automotive Retail Systems API**, which provides an interface for managing automotive retail entities such as **LifecycleEvent**.

 The API adheres to the **OpenAPI 3.0.1** standard.